ga-wdi-lessons/build-tools/readme.md

 In essence, it takes your code, transforms and bundles it, then returns a brand new version of your code.

 We will be using Webpack with React!
+You will see that React uses something called JSX, which leads to a fairly large cost in size.
+Webpack alleviates this somewhat by compiling and bundling the code together.

 While Gulp is known as a "task runner", webpack does a little more.
 Task runners will compile your code as shown in the previous section.
 Webpack similarly can compile code, but takes things a step further by *bundling* modules and files together.
 What does that mean exactly?